 On my program were the Black Forest, Burg Hohenzollern and the Baden-Württemberg cities of Mannheim, Karlsruhe, Tübingen and Stuttgart, the state capital.
-As I only had a day in each of the cities, I put on my comfortable Nikes, pulled out my list of things to see and do and started exploring.
+As I only had a day in each of the cities, I put on my comfortable Nikes, pulled out my list of things to see and do, and started exploring.

 - Final thoughts on my first Baden-Württemberg trip

-4 Baden-Württemberg cities you need to visit
+4 of the best Baden-Württemberg cities to visit

 The main road is the road right across the castle.
 It's called the Breite Strasse or “Wide Street” and intersects with Planken at the Paradeplatz, which is the center of the city and the spot where soldiers used to parade during official events.
 It's also the shopping street of Mannheim.

-And the house numbers?
-Well, the house closest to the Schloss gets the number 1 and the other houses are numbered in the direction of the clock if they're located right from the Breite Strasse and counterclockwise if they're located left of it.
+The house closest to the Schloss gets the number 1 and the other houses are numbered in the direction of the clock if they're located right from the Breite Strasse and counterclockwise if they're located left of it.

-I was pretty proud to get the hang of the system quickly as someone told me that some people have been living in the city for years and still don't know how it works.
+I was pretty proud to get the hang of the system quickly, as someone told me that some people have been living in the city for years and still don't know how it works.

 Mannheim Music city